NSLS-II-BMM/BeamlineManual/docs/automation.rst

 Make sure you are using the most up-to-date version of the spreadsheet.

-.. note:: The current spreadsheet version is **10**, as of 23
+.. note:: The current spreadsheet version is **12**, as of 26
-          December, 2022.
+          January, 2024.
 You should *always* use a current spreadsheet.